"Great designers always leave their mark!"

 Now, just as atheists are on a dodgy platform trying to disprove something they don't believe in, Christians would quickly falter if they said a cruciform laminin proves God is the Creator of life and our Redeemer.
 The shape does resemble a cross (sometimes) but that does not prove anything.
 The truth found in Col. 1:15-20 would be no less truthful if laminin looked like a smiley face.

 Certainly God can give us signs and confirmation of His Word, but like other 'signs' (see Dream cross), we should remind ourselves we are not infallible.
 We must be cautious not to assume our limited knowledge is superior to God's Word.
-Picking up snippets from innumerable websites like this one can be entertaining but they are no match for thoughtful reasoning and considered study of the Bible.
+Picking up snippets from innumerable websites such as seiyaku.com can be entertaining but they are no match for thoughtful reasoning and considered study of the Bible.

 So are we saying that the cross shape of the laminin is irrelevant?
 No, not at all.
 God made all things and He made all things for a purpose, most of which we do not yet understand.
-But occasionally we stumble across scientific facts (see the little note on astronomy) that help confirm the obvious.
+But occasionally we stumble across scientific facts (e.g. astronomy) that help confirm the obvious.